 Walk into the Mayan Temple and find treasures at every turn starting with a tour lead by the Three Caballeros of the country of Mexico.
 In the plaza there is some great shopping and some authentic (for America) Mexican food and drink.

 Step outside and you can also get some fast or slow food and eat right on the World Showcase Lagoon.

-In Norway you can see trolls and Princesses.
+In Norway you can see your favorite Frozen Characters and Princesses.
 The Princess character meal at Akershus Royal Banquet Hall is one of the most popular meals at Disney World.

 The wonders and beauty of China are on display in every corner of this pavilion.
 There are even some hidden treasures like the Tomb Warrior exhibit.
 The acoustics in the temple are astounding.

 In Wondrous China, you can see the wonder and beautiful of one of the oldest countries of the world.

 The Germany Pavilion is the first pavilion (from the left) that doesn’t have an attraction, but there is a lot to see (and eat) in Germany.

 There is a Biergarten and shopping.
 Lots of shopping.
 You can get chocolate, watches, and just about anything else that’s made in Germany.
 The only thing missing is the Mercedes (which you can probably order somewhere).

 Between Germany and Italy there is an area where Disney has set up a garden railway complete with several model trains.

 The layout is 150 X 30 and features 3 LGB (Lehmann Gross Bahn) engines that pull a few cars around the tracks.
 This is easy to miss, but don’t.
 Dad can spend hours here.
 This is one of those neat little things that makes Disney special.
 The details of the village, the countryside and things around the track are amazing.